 So, what can we do to become more ethical consumers (especially when we’ve got a barrage of Black Friday sales coming our way)?

 Lastly, make an informed choice.
 Use an easy consumer tool like Baptist World Aid’s Ethical Fashion Guide.
-They’ve done all the hard work for you in researching and grading more than 400 brands’ efforts to reduce worker exploitation and environmental detriment.
+They’ve done all the hard work for you in researching and grading nearly 600 brands’ efforts to reduce worker exploitation and environmental detriment.

 So next time you catch yourself being lured by stuff your shelves can’t fit, repeat after me: enough is enough.